 A company or institution that administers the loan and collects loan payments.
 May be either the loan holder or an agent acting on behalf of the holder.
-Cornell's loan service provider is Heartland ECSI.
+Cornell's loan service provider is ECSI.

 A national database that lenders, loan service providers, guaranty agencies, schools, and students can access to verify student enrollment and degree information.

 Payments made against future installments that are applied to an account as if each were received on its due date.
 Payments in advance must be made in multiples of the normal monthly installment amount and must be accompanied by a letter from the borrower specifying which payments are being made.
 If we do not receive specific instructions in writing telling us to apply payments as payments in advance, they will be applied as prepayments and another payment will be due the following month.

 For more information about installments, see "Repayment Schedule," below.